thekroomvroom/KryptonDOS/README.md

 Python 3 is the primary programming language used to implement the KryptonDOS shell, its built-in commands, and bundled applications.

-### C (programming language) ⚙️
+### C++ (programming language) ⚙️

-C is used to develop the KryptonDOS shell launcher.
+C++ is used to develop the KryptonDOS shell launcher.
 The launcher provides a native executable that improves startup convenience and offers the experience of launching an application rather than executing a Python script directly.

 ### JavaScript Object Notation (JSON) 🗂️